 The words ruach and neshamah (Hebrew) and pneuma (Greek) all mean “breath, wind, or spirit”.
 From what I understand thus far, the spirit can be viewed as a blanket term for immaterial, incorporeal or spiritual stuff in general, from mental and moral attributes (Galatians 5:22-23, 6:1; 2 Timothy 1:7; 1 Peter 3:4) to its own kind of substance, from an individual person to a non-physical being (John 4:24; Luke 24:39).
-For instance, the Hebrew word elohim refers to spiritual beings in general from God, angels, and demons to the disembodied dead (1 Samuel 28:13); God is referred to as the Elohim of elohims (Psalm 82:1).
+One example for how broad a term can be is the Hebrew word elohim, which refers to spiritual beings in general from God, angels, and demons to the disembodied dead (1 Samuel 28:13).
+God Himself is referred to as the Elohim of elohims (Psalm 82:1).

 Spirit vs. Flesh